 Top Addictions People Go To Rehab For in 2018

-Inpatient treatment at Landmark Recovery of Carmel, Indiana comprises full time residency of 30-45 days with the goal of stabilizing and improving the life functionality of our patients.
-Our program is centered around teaching patients the skills to maintain sobriety, with therapy sessions designed to explore the underlying triggers of substance abuse, and support groups designed to help recovering addicts share their story in a safe, private environment.
+Residential treatment at Landmark Recovery of Carmel, Indiana comprises full time residency of 35-45 days with the goal of stabilizing and improving the life functionality of our patients.
+Our program is centered around teaching patients the skills to maintain sobriety, with therapy sessions designed to explore the underlying triggers of substance abuse.
+Support groups are also designed to help recovering addicts share their story in a safe, private environment.

 1/3 of People Who are Treated for Alcohol Problems Have No Further Symptoms 1 Year Later

 Alcohol is the most frequently abused substance in the state of Indiana.
 According to a 2017 report from the Indiana State Epidemiology and Outcomes Workgroup, more than half of the state population aged 12 and older has consumed alcohol in the past month, and 25% of Hoosiers engaged in binge drinking in the same time period.
 Roughly 5% of the state also suffers from alcohol use disorder, a rate that is roughly 2% higher than the national average.

 Alcohol abuse and dependence can hamper brain development, negatively impact body chemistry, and contribute significantly to early mortality.
 According to studies from the National Institute on Alcohol Abuse and Alcoholism, roughly one-third of people who are treated for alcohol problems have no further symptoms 1 year later, and even more report substantially reducing their drinking and fewer alcohol-related problems.
 At Landmark Recovery, patients have the chance to take back control of their lives and heal from the damage wrought by alcohol abuse.